-We are proud to have achieved a record-high global retention rate of 95.6% with our valued franchisees.
-We also made meaningful progress across other parts of our business this year, all with a continued focus on our Owner-FirstTM approach.
-We opened 500 hotels and introduced 13 of our 24 brands in 24 new countries.
-We invested in new technology solutions to help owners streamline operations, enhance the guest experience and increase profitability.
-We did all of this while continuing to prioritize targeted investments in the future growth of our business, including increased key money investments to attract new hotels in key domestic and international markets and to support renovation of existing hotels.
+We are proud to have achieved a record-high global retention rate of 95.7% with our valued franchisees.
+We also made meaningful progress across other parts of our business this year, with a continued focus on our Owner-FirstTM commitment.
+We opened over 500 hotels, which collectively carry significant FeePAR premiums compared to the hotels that exited our system both in the United States and internationally, and expanded in key markets like Turkey and India.
+We leveraged technology to launch a guest engagement platform, Wyndham Connect, that enables personalized guest experiences to boost franchisees' bottom lines while improving guest engagement scores.
+We did all of this while continuing to prioritize targeted investments in the future growth of our business, including increased key money investments to attract new, high FeePAR hotels in key domestic and international markets and to support renovation of existing hotels.

-The continued focus and thoughtful execution of our team in 2023 led to the delivery of diluted earnings per share of \$3.41 and adjusted diluted earnings per share of \$4.01.
-For 2023, net income was \$289 million, adjusted net income was \$341 million, and adjusted EBITDA was \$659 million.
-Net cash provided by operating activities was \$376 million, and free cash flow was \$339 million in 2023.
-We also returned \$515 million to our stockholders in 2023, including dividend payments of \$118 million and stock repurchases of \$397 million.
-This highlights your Board's continued confidence in our business and our strategy.
+The strong execution of our team members in 2024 led to the delivery of diluted earnings per share of \$3.61 and adjusted diluted earnings per share of \$4.33.
+For 2024, net income was \$289 million, adjusted net income was \$347 million, and adjusted EBITDA was \$694 million.
+Net cash provided by operating activities was \$290 million, and adjusted free cash flow was \$397 million in 2024.
+We also returned \$430 million to our stockholders in 2024, including dividend payments of \$122 million and stock repurchases of \$308 million.
+This highlights your Board's continued confidence in our business and our strategy.\

 We are grateful for our team members who drove our accomplishments this year and for the continued support and loyalty of our franchisees, the backbone of our business.
-In September 2023, we were ranked number eight out of 100 among Newsweek® Magazine's Most Loved Workplaces in America.
-We were named one of the World's Most Ethical Companies® by Ethisphere for 2024, marking the fourth time we have been recognized for this award.
+In October 2024, we were named among Newsweek® Magazine's "America's Most Loved Workplaces", among the top 10 companies recognized for employee happiness and satisfaction at work.
+We were also named one of the World's Most Ethical Companies® by Ethisphere for 2025, marking the fifth time overall, and third consecutive year, we have been recognized for this award.